Rowbe1/MEP_latency/README.md

 S03_bicep_act.npy → will be treated as active (using the default token act).

 Usage

 The script is run from the command line.
 You must provide the input and output directories and the path to your channel file.

 Basic Example Command

 Here is a typical command to run the pipeline on the example data, using automatic task detection and 4 CPU cores:

-Bash

 python MEP_latency_derivative_ratio.py \
     --in-dir "data/control_data/lats" \